fsherratt/MAVLink_Matlab/README.md

 **THIS IS CURRENTLY A WORK IN PROGRESS**

-This project aims to produce a native implementation of MAVLink for Matlab.
-That can be added to the autogeneration script within [MAVlink](https://github.com/mavlink/mavlink).
+This project aims to produce a native Matlab implementation of MAVLink which can be added to mavgen in [pymavlink](https://github.com/ArduPilot/pymavlink/tree/master/generator).

 ## Motivation
-A large amount of UAV research uses the ArduPilot code base very succesfully.
-Unlike the rest of the world the academic community is very heavily rooted in Matlab.
-The abscence of Matlab support from many parts of the ardupilot ecosystem is therefore notable.
+A large amount of UAV research uses the ArduPilot code base.
+Unlike the rest of the world the academic community is primarly uses Matlab.
+The abscence of Matlab support for ArduPilots communication language is therefore notable.

 ## Implementation
-The program is intented to be a mixture of auto-generated and static files.
+The program is intented to be implemented similarly to exsisting librarys through a mixture of static and auto-generated files.
+The current files and folder structure are described further below.

 ### Static Files
 `mavlink_msg.h` contains all paramaters and methods common to every message types.